Home > Digital technologies > Cybersecurity > Cybersecurity: why and how to raise awareness among your employees?

 Risks that are difficult to assess

 To begin with, the risks are more complicated to grasp.
 They are more varied, and sometimes much more technical.
 They take different forms that can baffle non-experts.
 Not to mention the fact that attacks are "silent" and totally invisible.
-For example, you may not realise that a website you want to buy from, whether or not it comes from a well-known brand, is infested with malware.
+You may not realise, for example, that a website on which you want to make a purchase, whether or not it comes from a well-known brand, is infested with a malware.

 Obviously, we can't expect to cover every subject in one day.
 What's more, even specialists can't claim to apply all the instructions to 100 %.
 In this field, we have to give up any idea of perfection.
 Instead, we need to focus on training people over time.
 In the case of OIVs (Opérateurs d'importance vitale - operators of vital importance), which are companies subject to the military programming law (banking, food, etc.), there are moreover an obligation to provide training for all employees at least once a year.
 Best practice must evolve with technology.